Students who want to take this course need to be admitted to the master’s program in Comparative Criminal Justice.

 Mode of instruction

-The course consists of seven interactive two-hour lectures, during which specific aspects of the literature will be discussed.
+Number of (2 hour) interactive lectures: 7, during which specific aspects of the literature will be discussed.

 Seminars will also be devoted to collectively discussing the topics covered by the week’s paper upon submission of the latter.

 All students are required to attend and actively participate during lectures and seminars.

 Lecture 1: General principles governing prosecution in a comparative perspective

 Lecture 2: The discretionary powers of prosecutors: institutional features and decision-making (law and practice).

 Lecture 3: The relationship between prosecutors and the police: a precarious allocation of powers.

 Seminar 1: Discussion of paper's topics and collective assignment on a practical exercise